davidb-onchain/asset-archive/development.md

 - **Clear separation of concerns** (Terraform for infrastructure, GitHub Actions for application deployment)
 - **Better error handling and logging** through GitHub Actions
 - **No more hanging deployments** due to cloud-init or remote-exec issues
+- **Manual deployment capability** via GitHub Actions UI for immediate updates and testing
+- **Reliable SSH connections** using proper temporary key files instead of process substitution

 ## Current Status

+- **Branch Strategy**: `develop` is now the default branch for active development and deployment.
+The `main` branch will be retired in favor of using `develop` for the primary development workflow.
 - **Infrastructure**: The Terraform setup for the development environment is complete and stable.
 - **Provisioning**: The `cloud-init` script successfully provisions a new Droplet with all necessary dependencies and services.
 - **Container Builds**: The GitHub Actions workflow to build and push container images is functional.
 - **Automated Deployments**: A complete, automated deployment pipeline for application updates using GitHub Actions and direct SSH (no longer dependent on Terraform remote-exec).
+- **Manual Deployments**: A working manual deployment workflow accessible via GitHub Actions UI for immediate testing and updates.
 - **Data Persistence**: The deployment strategy ensures that database data and file uploads are preserved across application updates.
 - **Architecture Optimization**: Moved from Terraform-based container updates to GitHub Actions direct SSH deployment, eliminating hanging deployments and improving speed.
+- **SSH Connection Reliability**: Fixed critical SSH connection issues by using proper temporary key files, ensuring deployments connect immediately instead of failing repeatedly.
 - **Documentation**: `workflow.md` has been updated with a comprehensive overview of the project's architecture, philosophy, and deployment processes.

 ### Recent Accomplishments (Summary of Today's Session)